michellevit/Production-Planner/README.txt

   - python manage.py createsuperuser
   - Use credentials from the .env file
   - To access Django's admin interface - go to broswer url: http://localhost:8000/admin
-- Create a Task on Windows Task Scheduler to run 'run-app.bat' periodically:
-  - Click on the Start menu and type "Task Scheduler" in the search bar
+- Setup QODBC DSN Connection
+  - Install QODBC (link at bottom of webpage): https://qodbc.com/what-is-qodbc/
+  - Search for "QODBC" in Windows search bar and right-click 'Open file location'
-  - Open the Task Scheduler application
+  - Open file 'Configure 64-Bit QODBC Driver'
-  - In the Task Scheduler, go to the "Action" menu and select "Create Basic Task..."
-    - Name the task "Production-Planner-Batch-Script-Task"
+    - Select 'System DSN' tab
+    - Click Add
+    - Select QODBC Driver for QuickBooks
+    - Click Finish
+    - Locate the company file (open QuickBooks, login, click F2, file location will appear here)
+    - Data Source Name: 'Production-Planner-DSN'
-      - Note: it is important that this is the exact name of the task
+      - Note: it is important to use this exact data source name
-    - Choose "Daily"
-    - Set start date + time (6:00AM)
-    - Set frequency: repeat task every 2 minutes
-    - For the duration of: 12 hours
-    - Set the script: click browse and select the batch file (in the scripts folder) + click open
-    - Review settings + click "Finish"
-    - Customize for Weekdays only:
-      - In the Task Scheduler Library, find the task you just created and right-click on it.
-      - Select "Properties".
+    - Select 'Multi-user Mode'
-      - Go to the "Triggers" tab and edit the trigger you created.
-      - Under "Advanced settings", click on "Weekly".
-      - Choose Monday, Tuesday, Wednesday, Thursday, and Friday.
+    - Test Connection to QuickBooks (make sure it's successful)
+    - Click OK
-      - Click "OK" to save the changes.
+    - Click OK
-- Create a Task on Windows Task Scheduler to run 'backup-database.bat' periodically:
+- Create a Task on Windows Task Scheduler to run 'backup-database.bat' every morning at 6:15 AM:
   - Click on the Start menu and type "Task Scheduler" in the search bar
   - Open the Task Scheduler application
   - In the Task Scheduler, go to the "Action" menu and select "Create Basic Task..."
     - Name the task "Production-Planner-Backup-Database-Batch-Task"